Things to Do Near Central Park, New York City

 They have an expansive collection of modern and contemporary art which includes architecture and design, drawing, painting, sculpture, photography, prints, illustrated books and artist’s books, films and electronic media from a range of artists.

-Their library has about 300,000 books and exhibition catalogs, more than 1,000 periodical titles and more than 40,000 files of pamphlets, tickets, etc. of each artists and groups.
+Their library has about 300,000 books and exhibition catalogs, more than 1,000 periodical titles and more than 40,000 files of pamphlets, tickets, etc. of each artist and groups.

 Entry is free from 4-8pm on a Friday.